zzxwill/odps/intl.en-US/User Guide/SQL/Builtin Function/Date Functions.md

 ## DATEDIFF {#section_xl2_nsl_vdb .section}

-**The command format is as follows**:
+**Command format**:

 ```
 bigint datediff(datetime date1, datetime date2, string datepart)
 ```

-**The command description is as follows**:
+**Command description**:

 Calculate the difference between two datetime date1 and date2 in specified time unit ‘datepart’.

 **Parameter description**:

 -   datet1, date2: Datetime type, minuend, meiosis.
 If the input is ‘string’, it is converted to ‘datetime’ by implicit conversion.
 If it is another data type, an exception indicated.
 -   datepart: a String type constant.
-The extensional date format is supported. .
-If ‘datepart’ does not meet the specified format or is other data type, it causes an exception
+The extensional date format is supported.
+If ‘datepart’ does not meet the specified format or is other data type, an exception is indicated.

 **Return value**: